3 Easy Self-Care Hacks for Teachers

 But here’s the truth no one tells teachers:

 You don’t have a behavior problem.
-You have an exhaustion and a systems problem.
+You have an exhaustion and systems problem.

-As someone who taught for two decades, coached hundreds of teachers, AND navigated my own ADHD brain, these are the three self-care strategies that saved me (and the reason I finally hit a sustainable 40-hour week).
+After two decades in the classroom, coaching hundreds of teachers, and navigating my own ADHD brain, these are the three micro-systems that saved me — and helped me finally teach inside a sustainable 40-hour week.

 These aren’t fluffy.

-These are teacher-tested, classroom-proof strategies that actually change your day.
+These are teacher-tested, classroom-proof strategies that change your day.

-Let’s reset your second half of the year.
+Let’s reset the second half of your year.

 Tip #1: Teacher Self-Care Begins the Night Before